 The History and Meaning of the Bouquet Toss

 The tradition of the bouquet toss as we know it today started in England in the 1800s, but the origin of this tradition is even older.
 Prior to the 1800s, it was considered good luck to simply touch the bride on her wedding day.
-Hopeful single girls would often rush the bride—crowding her, touching her—in the hopes that a little bit of the bride’s wedding day good fortune would rub off on them and they would soon be married.
+Hopeful single girls would often rush the bride—crowding her, touching her—in the hopes that a little bit of the bride’s wedding-day good fortune would rub off on them and they would soon be married.

-As legend has it, some single women would even go as far as to try and take home keepsakes of the bride’s wedding dress as she was walking by.
+As legend has it, some single women would even go as far as to try and take home keepsakes of the bride’s wedding dress as she walked by.
 To escape, the bride would often toss the bouquet and run.
 “In addition to simply being an invasion of privacy, there were concerns that guests would try to rip parts of her dress off,” says Zaratsian.
 “The bouquet toss tradition was created, in part, to bestow luck on guests without going to such extreme measures.”

-While ripping off pieces of someone’s wedding dress might seem over the top today, back then, marriage was often a woman’s only form of upward mobility.
+While ripping off pieces of someone’s wedding dress might seem over the top today, back then, marriage was really a woman’s only form of upward mobility.
 Marriage could uplift a woman (and her family) out from poverty, and it was often more so a political and economic move than a romantic one.
 Single women were quite literally desperate to change their circumstances by marrying a man that could provide for her and her family.

 Bouquet Toss FAQs

 According to tradition, all unmarried women can participate in the bouquet toss.
 However, if your single friends don’t want to participate in the tradition, don’t force them.
 They might be freshly single or feeling especially lonely at that moment, so let them sit this one out.
 This is a frivolous tradition, not meant to shame or guilt anyone into participating!